Login

 Paul (and Team)

 I was curious if you could give us your thoughts on spring joints.
-I&#;ve seen them mentioned in various places when discussing panel glue ups.
+I’ve seen them mentioned in various places when discussing panel glue ups.
 I think I understand them in principle.
-By creating the slight concavity in the middle of the two boards to be joined, the ends are automatically pulled tight during glue up.
+By creating a slight concavity in the middle of the two boards to be joined, the ends are automatically pulled tight during glue up.
 My questions have to do with the purpose of such a joint and if they are practical for everyday use.
 Does this make for a tighter joint?
 Does this help to reduce the number of clamps needed for a glue up?
 Is there any benefit in strength of the joint compared to joining two parallel edges or even match planed edges?

 Thanks for all you and your team do!